 Interested in making your own rakhi?
 Find 15 kid- and adult-friendly ideas at the blog Artsy Craftsy Mom, which features simple to complex DIY rakhi instructions.

 Raksha Bandhan is so popular that nearly every year government officials across India announce some kind of new service or public improvement related to the holiday.
-This year, one widely reported news story is a policy—in some regions—to offer free bus transportation for 24 hours so women can easily reach their brothers.

 Each year, there also are efforts to encourage fitness on the holiday.
 One example, from The Times of India, suggests healthier choices for family banquets—and even suggests that a rakhi could be a fitness band.